schadenfreude2030/iannwtf-project/README.md

 As mentioned above, the model was trained for 810 episodes.
 Episodes for filling the ReplayMemory are not counted in this number of episodes.
+Note that, score denotes the sum of all obtained rewards within an episode.

 ![Alt Text](./media/trainingPlot.png)